zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 <div class="alert warning"> Agora Cloud Recording does not support string user IDs (User Accounts).
 Ensure that every user in the channel has an integer UID.
 When you call the start method, ensure that the UID in the quotation marks is an integer UID, too.</div>

 If this method call succeeds, you get a recording ID (`sid`) from the HTTP response body.
+See [Best Practices in Integrating Cloud Recording](../../en/cloud-recording/integration_best_practices.md) for details about ensuring the recording service starts successfully.

 ### Query recording status

 During the recording, you can call the [`query`](https://docs.agora.io/en/cloud-recording/restfulapi/#/Cloud%20Recording/query) method to check the recording status multiple times.

 If this method call succeeds, you get the M3U8 filename and the current recording status from the HTTP response body.
+See *Best Practices in Integrating Cloud Recording* for details about [monitoring service status](../../en/cloud-recording/integration_best_practices.md) and [getting the M3U8 filename](../../en/cloud-recording/integration_best_practices.md).

 ### Update subscription lists